 The best part about this platform is you can build it in an afternoon.
 I was actually shocked when Robert got started because in less than 4 hours it was done and ready for me to stain.

 He sketched his plans on scratch paper and purchased wood prior so getting started was a breeze.
-Every successful project begins with a plan and I worked by his side documenting the journey so I could write building plans.
-They’re available now in our Homestead printables here.
+Every successful project begins with a plan and I worked by his side documenting the journey.

 Building a homestead bridge was the perfect solution to cross the creek year-round.
 The creek is currently wet after heavy rains took over this week and we also received about 2 more feet of new top soil.

-This soil washes out from the farm fields, down through the County Road, washing through the culverts and filling up the creek.
+This soil washes down from the farm fields, through the County Road, washing through the culverts and filling up the creek.
 I’m going to guess it also makes its way to the lake where we sometimes go fishing.

 We’ve spent a lot of time digging out this soil for filling in the low areas.
 It seems to never end but we can’t complain because it’s easy to remove once things dry.